 "Although their investigations to date have provided a great deal of information, we will not be able to definitively identify the issue or issues facing the machine until tunneling experts complete their review," the Transportation Department said in its statement.

-The tunnel will carry Highway 99 traffic and allow the demolition of the Alaskan Way Viaduct.
+The machine named "Bertha" is only one-tenth of the way toward completing a 1.7-mile tunnel.
+The tunnel will carry Highway 99 traffic and allow the removal of the aging Alaskan Way Viaduct along the Seattle waterfront.

 Please login below with your Facebook, Twitter, Google+ or Disqus account.
 Existing MyNorthwest account holders will need to create a new Disqus account or use one of the social logins provided below.
 Thank you.